juandiegox21/react-native-firebase-example/README.md

 ![alt text][signup]

-The session is persisted, if the app is close you will still be logged in (Click on the picture, it will take you to a video)
+The session is persisted, if the app is close you will still be logged in

 ![alt text][persistedsession]